ochronasec/ochrona-cli/README.md

 Ochrona has opted to support (CycloneDX)[https://cyclonedx.org/] as our SBOM standard of choice.
 CycloneDX is a lightweight software bill of materials (SBOM) standard designed for use in application security contexts and supply chain component analysis.
 CycloneDX is developed and support by (OWASP)[https://owasp.org/www-project-cyclonedx/].

-To enable sbom generation, the `--sbom` arguement needs to be provided.
+To enable sbom generation, the `--sbom` and `--output` arguements needs to be provided.

 # Static Analysis Beta
 Ochrona has introduced limited Static Application Security Testing (SAST) in version 2.0.0 as a beta feature.
 These check are run if the `--enable_sast` argument is provided.
 It will run recursively against all `.py` files found in the current working directory.